claudiol/ocpag-repo/README.md

 Use Guide
 --------------

+While it is preferred to just download one of the pre-fabricated bundles we have provided above in the release download links, if you need to generate a bundle with your own custom code, or for a different version of Openshift, please feel free to follow these instructions:

 <br />

 **Recommended**: Write desired values to a variables YAML file, then input through `--extra-vars`.
 This can be automated.